What is an outdoor enthusiast?

 Can an application be submitted after the deadline?

-No. Applications must be submitted on line, via our website, and NO applications will be considered after the deadline has expired.
+NO. We are sorry but no applications will be considered after the deadline has expired.
 Please do not leave it until last minute to submit your application.

 When is the application deadline?